 “Sheridan is proud to partner on this event, and we congratulate alumna Charmaine Hammond (Correctional Worker ’85) for her continued advocacy for safe, open conversations on mental health.
 We know that many of our learners face internal and external pressures that take a toll on their mental health and, in turn, their ability to succeed academically.
 Films like Back Home Again offer a way to begin the conversation around mental health, giving students the opportunity to broach the subject and find support they may need,” says Sheldon Pereira, Vice Provost of Student Experience & Enrolment Management, Sheridan College.

 Back Home Again was the recipient of the:

 - Award of Excellence from Canada Shorts Film Festival

 - The Jury Award for Best Animation Short (Alberta) Edmonton International Film Festival

 - Best short (Dramatic), Edmonton International Film Festival

-Following the screening, there will be a live Q&A, including: Charmaine Hammond (Executive Producer and Sheridan graduate), Michael Mankowski (Director and Writer), Dr Ian Dawe psychiatrist in the Mental Health Program at Trillium Health Partners in Mississauga ON, and CEO of Canadian Mental Health Association Halton, Rashaad Vahed.
-The Q&A will be moderated by Tyler Collins, host of the Oakville Film Festival, Oakville News Reporter, and a Sheridan College almnus.
+Following the screening, there will be a live Q&A, including: Charmaine Hammond (Executive Producer and Sheridan graduate), Michael Mankowski (Director and Writer), Dr. Ian Dawe, psychiatrist in the Mental Health Program at Trillium Health Partners in Mississauga ON, and CEO of Canadian Mental Health Association Halton, Rashaad Vahed.
+The Q&A will be moderated by Tyler Collins, host of the Oakville Film Festival, Oakville news reporter, and a Sheridan College alumnus.

 Oakville Centre, AEG Liebherr Auditorium